beerjson/beerjson/docs/misc.json.md

 ## MiscellaneousAdditionType

-MiscellaneousAdditionType collects the attributes of each miscellaneous ingredient for use in a recipe
+MiscellaneousAdditionType collects the attributes of each miscellaneous ingredient for use in a recipe.

 **MiscellaneousAdditionType** is an object with all properties from [MiscellaneousBase](#miscellaneousbase) and these additional properties: